By Tiago Forte of Forte Labs

 But don’t go to the other extreme, being too picky about what you save.
 The best rule of thumb is not to set out explicit decision criteria for what you keep.
 Just thinking about that is exhausting.

 Instead, use resonance as your criteria.
 As in, “that resonates with me.”
 We know from neuroscience research that “emotions organize — rather than disrupt — rational thinking.”
 Often, when something “resonates” with us, it is our intuitive/right brain/System 1 mind telling us something is valuable before our analytical/left brain/System 2 mind even knows what’s going on.
 It’s no coincidence that the former is the same part that drives creativity, spontaneity, and self-expression.

 In fact, I very often find that the most counterintuitively insightful pieces of information I save are the ones whose practical application is initially the least clear.
 My intuition tells me there’s something special about what I’m seeing or hearing, and only much later does the logic become clear.

 There’s empirical evidence this really works.
-From the book Designing for Behavior Change:
+From the book Designing for Behavior Change (affiliate link):

 “Participants in a famous study were given four biased decks of cards — some that would win them money, and some that would cause them to lose.
 When they started the game, they didn’t know that the decks were biased.
 As they played the game, though, people’s bodies started showing signs of physical “stress” when their conscious minds were about to use a money-losing deck.
 The stress was an automatic response that occurred because the intuitive mind realized something was wrong — long before the conscious mind realized anything was amiss.”